“I and the public know

 Do evil in return.”

-It can be said, with no fewer words, that the tussle between the Lawyer community and Police personnel has been long impending and does not come off as a surprise occurrence.
+It can be said, in no fewer words, that the tussle between the Lawyer community and Police personnel has been long impending and does not come off as a surprise occurrence.
 The reasons for this differ for both, but at least one is common among them, the power that swims within the person as he/she dons the uniform.

 For quite some years now, a large number of makeshift colleges have been pumping into the system, a great number of young lawyers who are not sufficiently equipped, by any standard, to man the courts, get briefs and assist the seniors.
 For them, the early years at the bar are now turning out to be a disorienting experience with increasingly diminishing returns.
 The only vestige left for them, after the initial few non-rewarding years, is the ability to boss around their way in trial courts.
 Increasingly, within them is accumulating a kernel of discontent, waiting for a spark to explode and it often comes around with this display of cheap power.
-Occasions such as a tussle with the police force comes across as a right opportunity to redeem a collective prestige the degree had promised them through a decent practice.
-In addition, most lawyers have a belief that police force in India is a piece of rusty machinery full of brutes and mindless savages, which more often not, either purposely trouble the innocent or botch the investigation for the guilty, and therefore deserving of some form of harsh treatment.
+Occasions such as a tussle with the police force comes across as a right opportunity to redeem a collective prestige the degree had once promised them through a decent practice.
+In addition, most lawyers have a belief that police force in India is a piece of rusty machinery full of brutes and mindless savages, which more often than not, either purposely trouble the innocent or botches up the investigation for the guilty, and therefore deserving of some form of harsh treatment.

 The solutions to how things can be resolved, is therefore, more deeply rooted, and yet less likely to be resorted to.
 So, a makeshift compromise between the heads of the two forces, i.e between the Bar Council President and the Police Commissioner seems the best way to draw the curtains on the issue.
 On the other hand, if we genuinely want to resolve the issues, a better way to go about it would be to substantially alter the criteria for joining the two communities.
 There is a need for a more technocratic and sensitized police force, which is trained in negotiations, interrogation, and is made to shun the conviction in virtues of violence.
 If that’s too inconvenient, a body-cam on them can be a more achievable solution.
 On the same footing, there is a requirement for better-trained lawyers, who are to be subjected to a proper bar exam and being made to study in fully-equipped colleges.
 Till then one can only hope that this cycle of hooliganism stops out of boredom.